About BSS Guardian™

 How does BSS Guardian™ help limit our organization’s liability?

-Guardian automatically records and archives occupant training completion, drill participation, and procedure acknowledgments.
-In post-incident litigation or regulatory review, organizations are typically required to demonstrate due diligence — that they trained occupants, maintained current procedures, and acted reasonably.
+Guardian automatically records and archives employee training completion, drill participation, and procedure acknowledgments.
+In post-incident litigation or regulatory review, organizations are typically required to demonstrate due diligence — that they trained employees, maintained current procedures, and acted reasonably.
 Guardian produces the auditable record that supports that defense.

 What types of emergencies does the platform cover?